Plastic water bottles alternative

 Mr. Day highlights the importance of keeping up the filter maintenance.

 “You have to be conscious of the fact that if you put a filter in a supply line and don’t maintain it, it’s a dirty sponge,” he says.

 “I’ve seen many water coolers, particularly roadside ones for passers-by, which were installed with good intentions, but the owner doesn’t change the filter.
 As a result, the water is contaminated, having passed through a filter that’s green with mold.”

 There are also pitchers, such as German company Brita’s water filter jugs, which use activated carbon produced by coconut shells and ion-exchanged resin to filter the water (Dh166, plus Dh154 for a year’s supply of six filters).

-Brita claims that their filters remove 99 percent of chlorine and heavy metals such as lead and copper.
+Brita claims that its filters remove 99 percent of chlorine and heavy metals such as lead and copper.

 Dubai resident John Taylor says using a Brita pitcher suits his lifestyle.

 “As there’s only me in my flat and I don’t drink too much water, I don’t have to keep refilling the pitcher constantly,” says Mr. Taylor, an American.
 “But I can see how it wouldn’t suit a large family so well.

 “I like that I can see the water being filtered.
 And it’s convenient; there’s no complicated set-up.”

 Zubair Safdar, head of procurements and contracts in a desalination plant, has used a ceramic water filter by Doulton for the past ten years.

 “There are other brands available, but we have not had any problems using this filter.
 We use it for all our drinking and cooking water,” he says.